Redcliffe railway station: Services

+Train services

 Redcliffe station is served by the Airport line on the Transperth network.
 These services are operated by Transperth Train Operations, a division of the PTA.
 To the east, the line goes two stations to High Wycombe station.
 To the west, the line joins the Midland line one station along at Bayswater, running alongside that line to Perth station, before running alongside the Fremantle line, terminating at Claremont station.
 Airport line trains stop at the station every twelve minutes during peak hour on weekdays and every fifteen minutes outside peak hour and on weekends and public holidays.
 At night, trains are half-hourly or hourly.
 The station is predicted to have average daily boardings of 4,100, rising to 6,000 in 2031.
 The journey to Perth station takes fifteen minutes.
 The station is in fare zone two, and there is no surcharge.